-Within school there is a strong Pastoral Team to support pupils led by an Achievement Coordinator for each Year group, supported by Transition Managers in Year 7 and Pastoral Managers in Years 8-11.
-In addition we have a Student Services Assistant (Family & Health) to look after students with Health & Medical needs and a Student Support Advisor who runs programmes for students with emotional & minor mental health needs.
+Within school there is a strong Pastoral Team to support pupils led by an Achievement Coordinator for each Year group, supported by a Transition Manager in Year 7 and Pastoral Managers in Years 8-11.
+In addition we have a Student Services Assistant (Family & Health) to look after students with Health & Medical needs and a School Counsellor who runs programmes for students with emotional & minor mental health needs.